odoo/documentation/content/applications/finance/fiscal_localizations/kenya.rst

 =========

 For **health service providers**, you can send insurance information about the main and branch companies and update it in eTIMS.
-To do so, open the **Settings** app, click :guilabel:`Update Info` in the :guilabel:`Companies` section, and in the :guilabel:`eTIMS` tab, fill in the fields related to your company: :guilabel:`Insurance Code`, :guilabel:`Insurance Name`, and :guilabel:`Insurance Rate`.
+To do so, go to :menuselection:`Accounting --> Configuration --> Settings`, scroll to the :guilabel:`Kenya eTIMS Integration` section, and fill in the :guilabel:`Code`, :guilabel:`Name`, and :guilabel:`Rate` fields.
+Click :guilabel:`Send Insurance Details` when done.

 .. _kenya/product-registration: